Play Therapy – The kids love coming!

 Children can benefit from non directive play therapy from the ages of 3 to 13 years, however this does depend on your child.

-How long are sessions & how much do they cost?
+How long are sessions and how much do they cost?

 Sessions are for 50 minutes and are conducted in the specialist formulated play therapy room at a cost of $85 per session.
 Sessions can be conducted in outreach capacity however additional costs are incurred due to travel.
 Payment plans can be negotiated.